Non AMP

 I mean that’s just opposition politicians saying opposition politician things.
 We’ll see.
 Not much worked with the last lot who were obsessed either.

-Reactions: Grendel, Captain Dart and SIR ERNIE
+Reactions: Sky Blue Pete, Grendel, Captain Dart and 1 other person

 W